micro-ROS/benchmarking_shadow-builder/README.md

 ## Dependencies

-First of all, in order to start compiling the shadow-builder it is needed to retrieve a list of dependencies.
+First of all, in order to start compiling the shadow-builder, it is needed to retrieve a list of dependencies.

 ### Under Ubuntu 18.04: